schroef/uvlayout_bridge/README.md

 -->

 ## Offical Blender Artist Thread
-This is the [BlenderArtist thread](https://blenderartists.org/forum/showthread.php?441849-Add-on-Blender-lt-gt-UVLayout-bridge) where initial start from Titus Lavrov started.
+This is the <b>[BlenderArtist thread](https://blenderartists.org/forum/showthread.php?441849-Add-on-Blender-lt-gt-UVLayout-bridge)</b> where initial start from Titus Lavrov started.
 This version is a Fork of that source and has been optimized for OSX.

 Copyright (C) 2017